810Teams/clubs-and-events-backend/_readme/guide/community/members-tab.md

 ## Members Tab

-Members tab is the 4th tab next to the events tab, or being the 3rd if present in the event or the community event page.
+Members tab is the 4th tab next to the events tab.
+This tab displays all members of the community.

 ### List Memberships